SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 1. Set up load-balancer routing rules with the path to your backend bucket.

     On the main menu, top left, select "Network Services" then "Load balancing".
 Select "Edit", then "Backend configuration".
-You should see your backend service (that fowards to SparkPost) and your backend bucket.
+You should see your backend service (that forwards to SparkPost) and your backend bucket.
 If you don't see it, ensure you followed [these steps](create-gcp-bucket) correctly.

     ![](media/deep-links-self-serve/deep-links-gcp-backend-config.png)